djuseeq/Ch376msc/README.md

      - getFreeSectors() - returns a unsigned long number, free sectors on the drive
      - getFileSystem() - returns a byte number, 0x01-FAT12, 0x02-FAT16, 0x03-FAT32
   - updated example files with a new functions
-  - new example file, seraching for the oldest/newest file on the flash drive
+  - new example file, searching for the oldest/newest file on the flash drive

 v1.3.1 Sep 20, 2019
   - rearrange the folder structure to be 1.5 library format compatible